For my latest blog on Irish history check out

 During his 1984 presidential visit to Ireland, a reporter asked Ronald Reagan what he thought of the groups who were protesting about various American policies.
 The president replied that it was good they lived in a country where they were allowed to protest.

 Added by P.J.
 Francis on April 19, 2014 at 11:30pm — No Comments

 That was a practice I have not participated in for several years.
 I am the worse for that.
-If I had…Continue
+If I had continued with that pleasant pastime the water that has flowed under the…Continue